 Career Consultant, CPCC, CPRW

-Give them a quick assurance that they aren’t wasting their time with you and communicate that you meet the basic qualification requirements.
+Give them a quick assurance that they aren’t wasting their time with you and communicate that you meet the basic academic qualification requirements.
 The best way to do this is with a simple introduction, follow that with your credentials, and a quick glimpse of your teaching methods/philosophy.
 It might look like this:

 “Greetings!
 My name is Linda Davis, and I am submitting my application for the position of a high school Spanish teacher.
 I have my secondary teacher’s certificate in foreign language studies, and I have a teaching license in good standing from the state of Indiana.
 I also obtained my Master’s in Spanish from Indiana State Uni in 2011.
 I’ve been teaching high school Spanish for nine years, and have enjoyed great success combining immersion learning with multisensory techniques.”